Perspective | My favorite online Scrabble opponent had a secret: He was a robot

 He didn’t respond.

 I talked to my son about robots.
 He told me about a robot who appears in his game, called “Escape From Tarkov.”
-This robot is not a manic speller but a therapist therapist who can heal you from any sickness or injury.
+This robot is not a manic speller but a therapist who can heal you from any sickness or injury.
 My son then looked at me meaningfully, as if to tell me his robot is cooler than my robot.

 It’s amazing what you can say to a fellow human without words, especially when you have been in a pandemic bubble together for months.
 Maybe that’s why I don’t message Robert E anymore.
 I just play him, and win or not, then we play again, and I guess this is good because it makes the time pass, as I wait for the pandemic to be over, the vaccine to arrive, or sickness or death — and although I wouldn’t call any of that fun, exactly, it is unquestionably real.
 Which is also what Robert E is to me now.
 And if he knew that, I bet he would say something to me like, “You’ve won a free vacation!!”
 Which is not really the right thing to say.
 But we’re friends now.
 I know what he means.